mayuce/RickAndMorty/README.md

 ## Troubleshooting
 - If Gradle sync fails, try `File -> Sync Project with Gradle Files` in Android Studio.
 - If build issues persist, run `./gradlew clean build --stacktrace` to get more details.

+## License

+This project is licensed under the Apache License 2.0 — see the `LICENSE` file for details.